 The Midwest Fisheries Center is the region’s Fish Technology Center for U.S. Fish and Wildlife Service.
 Fish Technology Centers provide leadership in science-based management of trust aquatic resources through applied research and the development of new concepts, strategies and techniques to solve problems in aquatic resource conservation.
 Established in 2015, the Midwest Fisheries Center’s mission is: “Working in partnership, we provide leadership in science, technology and education for conservation of aquatic ecosystems emphasizing fisheries, aquatic, genetics and aquatic animal health for the benefit of the public”.

 We work on the detection ofincluding the highly invasive bighead and silver carp and round goby.
-In addition, the office works on improvement of habitat for the endangered Topeka shiner and other priority fish like brook trout and smallmouth bass, endangered freshwater mussels such as the Higgins eye, and fish passage for lake sturgeon and other fish and freshwater mussels.
+In addition, the office works on improvement of habitat for the endangered Topeka shiner and other priority fish like brook trout and smallmouth bass, endangered freshwater mussels such as the Higgins eye, and for lake sturgeon and other fish and freshwater mussels.

 Our lobby features informational displays describing local aquatic wildlife and our scientific research and conservation efforts, a Mississippi River mural and an aquarium of local native fish.
 The lobby is open to the public.
 Our laboratories and other work areas are not generally open for tours so we encourage visitors to email or call to pre-arrange a tour.